Genres in Fiction-Part 2- Crime Fiction, 5 elements and tips for writing a good detective story.

 4. Make sure there is a payoff.

-- Also, try to avoid a situation where an impossible problem is suddenly solved with no or little effort from the characters.
+• Also, try to avoid a situation in which the characters suddenly solve an impossible problem with little or no effort.

 5. Experiment and innovate